autonomousvision/sdfstudio/docs/sdfstudio-data.md

 ```
 # Existing datasets

-We adapted the datasets used in MonoSDF to the SDF Studio format.
+We adapted the datasets used in MonoSDF to the SDFStudio format.
 They can be downloaded as follows:
 ```
 ns-download-data sdfstudio --dataset-name DATASET_NAME
 ```